By using this site, you agree to the Privacy Policy and Terms of Use.

 1. Hiking

-Hiking being one of the most popular adventure activities of Rouge park, here are a few trials that one can undertake to have the best hiking experience:
+Hiking is one of the most popular adventure activities of Rouge park, here are a few trials that one can undertake to have the best hiking experience:

-Besides hiking, one can be a part of several other exciting activities like:
+Besides hiking, one can be a part of several other exciting activities:

 2. Bird-watching at Rouge National Urban Park